 A closed system is one where the organization employing it controls system access.
 Only electronic signatures are necessary because the company has the ability to verify each user’s identification before granting them access to the digital record system.

 An open system is one in which the organization using it does not have control over system access.
-Prior to granting access to the digital record system, the organization is unable to verify the identities of all users.
+Before granting access to the digital record system, the organization is unable to verify the identities of all users.

 Standards for Closed Systems

 For closed systems, the criteria are outlined in 21 CFR Part 11.10.
-The rationale behind the standards is that those who use these systems must make sure that all data is authentic, intact, and, if required, confidential.
+The rationale behind the standards is that those using these systems must ensure that all data is authentic, intact, and, if required, confidential.
 Because of this, the following are important:

 - Device verification